 - If the user made a mistake when entering the function, the last entered characters can be deleted by pressing the Backspace key

 - The application supports an automatic check of the correctness of the entered values.
-C'est, in case of an error the symbol will not appear on the display, but on the contrary, it will vibrate, letting the user know that an error has been made
+That is, in case of an error the symbol will not appear on the display, but on the contrary, it will vibrate, letting the user know that an error has been made

 - After you finish entering the user expression, you must press the confirm button to display the truth table